Morgan243/i3Bar/README.md

 **Usage**

   1.)
 Make sure you have a status bar config.
 Copy the default from /etc/i3status.conf (may
       vary depending on distro).
-Doesn't matter you put it (maybe ~/.i3/i3status.conf).
+Doesn't matter where you put it (maybe ~/.i3/i3status.conf).

   2.)
 Make sure the 'general' section at the top of i3status.conf has the following: